Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-08-22.md

 + `RTT/RTI`
 	+ Resume suspended process
 + Context switch
-	+ run a different process which is not the same as the one that was paused
+	+ run a different process which is not the same as the one that was paused (Resume some other process)

 #### User Mode to Kernel Mode
-+ interrupt from a user process
++ interrupt from a user process (or outside the CPU like a device depending on priority)

 ### Privileged instructions
 These can be anything that could interfere with the kernel's function and management.
-+ Change PSW register
++ Change PSW register state
 + Access memory outside allocated bounds
+	+ See [[Lecture 10-20-22 - Memory]] for a talk about bounds in memory
 + Send IO commands
 + Jump directly to kernel without a secure method